Welcome to the Lost City of Trellech Project

 Take a look at some pictures or watch Stuart explaining the history of the well below:

-The 2014 season will start in March and run until the end of October.
-During that time work on the site will be on the weekends and everyday for four weeks from Saturday 12th July to Sunday 10th August 2014 inclusive.
+The 2017 season will start in March and run until the end of October.
+During that time work on the site will be on some of the weekends and everyday for four weeks from Saturday 15th July to Sunday 13th August 2016 inclusive.
 The dates of the summer digs for the following years are below.

 - 2017 - Saturday 15th July to Sunday 13th August